 “Over the next five weeks members of the Party will have the opportunity to hear from both candidates as they campaign in preparation for our Leadership Convention to be held in April.
 Leadership contests are always energizing and we look forward to a lively campaign.”

-Complete candidate biographies are available below.
-Official candidate photographs are attached.
+Complete candidate biographies are available below and here.